pixel-cookers/symfony2_bootstrap/README.md

 What is it ?
 ============
-A Symfony2 quick launch with basic configurations and often used code & bundles.
+A Symfony2 quick launch with basic configurations to quickly start your project.
 Includes Twitter Bootstrap for layout & sexy ;)

-**Warning: This bootstrap is not ready for use at the moment, I will keep to update it and will tag it when ready for production.**
+**Warning: This bootstrap is not ready and was not updated for while so i don't recommend using it for now.
+I will try to update it as soon as possible.**

 ToDo :
 -----